 Some parents do not realize that their children are like sponges soaking up everything they are exposed to.
 Most parents need to realize they may be the cause of their child’s tensed feelings about their other parent.

 It is quite often you hear of parents trying to alienate their children from the other, or another parent bringing about rumors of such behavior.
 As a result, this will reflect in your child’s behaviors and that could cause a strain on their relationship with both parents.

-Parents need to step back and evaluate their own behavior and restructure the way they talk about the other parent in front of their children.
-If you are engaging in behaviors like obsessive questioning when your child returns from visitation, bad mouthing the other parent and their families, or making your child feel guilty for seeing their other parent, then you are as much of the problem as your child.
+Parents need to step back and evaluate their behavior and restructure how they talk about the other parent in front of their children.
+Suppose you are engaging in behaviors like obsessive questioning when your child returns from visitation, bad mouthing the other parent and their families, or making your child feel guilty for seeing their other parent.
+In that case, you are as much of the problem as your child.